HISTORY

 Our big 2019 news was our LVCVA expansion!
 We doubled our space by keeping Westgate and adding 100,000+ square feet over at the closest LVCC arena.
 We were able to add another competion track, a skating rink, expand to 6 MVP tracks – for a total of 13 tracks!
 We added a Sure Grip recreational skating rink – safety gear optional! – and scheduled amazing skate dancing classes, and our insurers ALL covered EVERY event, which made life so much easier for attendees and our registration and door staff.
 We hugely expanded our skatepark, adding dozens of moveable quarterpipes, a handful of rails and lots of street elements.
 We brought back the Scavenger Hunt (but so improved!), introduced a STEM Charity game for tons of local kids, and – best of all – we got rid – FINALLY – of MVP lines almost entirely.

 Then, of course, the global pandemic hit.
-RollerCon 2020 *and* 2021 were cancelled because the whole world got cancelled for covid.
-We had a Zoom Black & Blue Ball, and it was pretty fun.
-But… *sigh* nothing online will ever come close to the controlled mayhem of real life.
+RollerCon 2020 *and* 2021 were canceled because the whole world got canceled for covid.
+We had a Zoom Black & Blue Ball, and it was sort of fun.
+But nothing online will ever come close to the controlled mayhem of real life.

 And that’s all the history I got for you, because we’re making the history right now.
 Welcome to RollerCon.